Powerful Dubai tycoon replaced after DOJ reveals sexually explicit emails with Epstein

 He attended the World Economic Forum in Davos in January, appeared at CNN International’s Global Perspectives live event last November and has featured in trophy presentations for the prestigious DP World Tour Championship golf tournament in Dubai.

 At least two companies — a British investment platform and Canada’s second largest pension fund — reportedly halted future deals with DP World in the wake of the latest release of files.
-The Quebec-based hub La Caisse told CNN that it expects DP World to “shed light on the situation and take the necessary actions.”
+But after Sulayem was replaced, the Quebec-based hub La Caisse told CNN that DP World “took the appropriate measures” and that the pension fund will “move quickly” to work with the port operator’s new leadership to continue their partnership.

 Bin Sulayem’s glossy profile matches those of numerous other influential men whose appearances in the Epstein files reveal how the financier presented himself as a stealthy networker – leveraging his ties with wealthy businessmen, tech entrepreneurs, politicians and academics to connect the global elite.